 The Bloomberg Barclays U.S. Aggregate Bond Index (“BC Agg”) is an unmanaged index which is widely regarded as the standard for measuring U.S. investment grade bond market performance.
 It includes all non-convertible, fixed-rate debt issues rated investment grade or higher.
 This index does not incur expenses and is not available for investment.
 Index returns reflect the reinvestment of interest.
 The BC Agg Index performance is not, however, directly comparable to the composites’ performance because accounts in the composites generally in a wide range of fixed income credit qualities and maturities and the BC Agg Index is an unmanaged index that is widely regarded as the standard for measuring U.S. investment grade bond market performance.

-The fee schedule is as follows: 1.00% on the first $25 million and 0.75% on assets in excess of $25 million.
+The fee schedule is as follows: 0.75% per annum (minimum account size $250 million).
 A discounted rate is available for tax-free institutions, eleemosynary accounts and large institutions.

 Clients invested in fixed income separately managed accounts are subject to various risks including potential loss of principal, general market risk, default risk, interest rate risk, inflation risk, liquidity risk and small and medium-sized company risk.
 For a complete discussion of the risks involved, please see our Form ADV Brochure and refer to Item 8.